 Remember that this water of life stream began with Abel, who brought to God the right sacrifice of blood.
 Both brothers, Cain and Abel realized that God had covered their parents with animal skins (Gen. 3:21).
 This had to stick in their memories.
 These skins covered the couple’s fig leaf clothing and clearly marked God’s way back to the garden.
 The boys obviously knew that these coverings had been taken from animals who had been killed.
 When it was time for the boys to sacrifice to God, Abel seized on that event and brought a blood offering.
 Cain brought an offering of the work of his own hands.
 The Lord respected Abel and his offering, but He did not respect Cain, and his.
 Cain became very angry (Gen. 4:3-5)!
 But why?
 They both had the same info.
 The answer is clear!
 Cain rebelled.
 Cain knew what God required, yet he rebelled.
 He had probably reasoned in his heart, “I will bring my own sacrifice.”
 Do the words “I will be like God” ring a bell?
 God gave Cain a window of time to make things right.
 God told Cain that sin was at the door ready to consume him, but he must conquer it (Gen. 3:7).
 Conquering it meant bringing the right offering.
 But Cain would not!
 Cain’s rejection caused him to be furious with God, and his seething anger and crushed pride drove him to kill his bother Abel.

 There was much more to the scene than meets the eye.
 John said that “Cain was of the wicked one” (1 Jn.
 3:12).
 Satan was the force behind Cain’s rebellious offering.
+Jesus called Abel a prophet.
+Prophets speak for God though it is never recorded that Abel said anything.
+Abel spoke through his offering.
+He made the right sacrifice (Matt.
+23:35; Heb.
+11:4).
+Amazing!
 God was not shocked.
 He simply moved around Cain and plugged His stream of living water into Seth (God’s appointed one), Adam’s third son (Gen. 4:25).
 The living water then flowed from Seth’s generation to Enosh (weak, no power in self).
 It was through Seth’s people and the people of Enosh that people began to call upon the Lord before the flood (Gen. 4:26; 1 Cor.
 1:26-31).
 The water kept flowing to the generation of Mahalalel (praise of God) and then through Cainan (deplorable) to the generation of Jared (decent).
 Jared’s name reminds us that God will always have a people throughout all of human history.